zhuang-hao-ming/winca/README.md

 This is a *cellular automata(CA)* land use change simulation winform application.
 It includes four different CA algorithms.
 There are:
-1. random forest ca
+1. *random forest ca*
-2. neural network ca
+2. *neural network ca*
-3. decision tree ca
+3. *decision tree ca*
-4. logistic regression ca
+4. *logistic regression ca*

 **please reference releated paper for the detail of these four algorithms**

 You can try all of them and choose one that is sutiable for your requirements.

-## techonologies stack
+## techonology stack

 - GUI: c# winform
 - data io: gdal
-- machine learning algorithm: accord
+- machine learning module: accord

-The program is designed with oop(object oriented programming) and we use multithread technology to improve performance.
+The program is designed with *oop*(object oriented programming) and we use *multithread* technology to improve performance.

 ## usage

-please refer [usage manual](https://github.com/zhuang-hao-ming/winca/blob/master/doc/manual.pdf) for a pdf usage manual. please refer [tutorial video](https://github.com/zhuang-hao-ming/winca/blob/master/doc/usage_tutorial.wmv) for a tutorial vedio.
+Please refer [usage manual](https://github.com/zhuang-hao-ming/winca/blob/master/doc/manual.pdf) for a pdf usage manual.

+Please refer [tutorial video](https://github.com/zhuang-hao-ming/winca/blob/master/doc/usage_tutorial.wmv) for a tutorial vedio.

 ## development